 The Radio-To-Intercom Bridge™ connects two systems commonly found in schools - the PA system and the two-way radio network.
 It enables two-way radios to access and communicate to the entire school over the PA system.
 So here is why this device is ideally suited for schools:

-The structure and the knowledge is already in place in schools to take advantage of the Radio-To-Intercom Bridge.
+The infrastructure and the know-how is already in place in schools to take advantage of the Radio-To-Intercom Bridge.

 Adding the Radio-To-Intercom Bridge to connect these systems requires minimal training.
 Authorized radios are simply programmed to access and send messages through the Radio-To-Intercom Bridge receiver and over the public address system.